kernelci/kernelci-project/kernelci.org/content/en/docs/org/tsc/_index.md

 is not met during a meeting then the motion can be adjourned to the next meeting or brought up for a vote by email.

+Abstensions are not counted as votes.
+Effectively, they are the same as not attending a meeting or not replying to an email.
+For example, with 7 TSC members in a meeting, if 3 are abstaining, 3 vote "yes" and 1 votes "no", we have quorum as 4/7 are voting and a majority as 3/4 voted "yes" - and the motion is moved.

 ### Members

 Current members of the TSC may propose to vote for new people to be added or